FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: config.js`

-Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're re-using this example as the base of a new single-page app.
+Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're going to re-use this example as the base of a new single-page app.

 The OAuth and FusionAuth configuration above will not match your application.
 I copied it out of my FusionAuth admin panel.
 This is the only code in the whole article you can't just copy/paste, seriously.
 The best place to find your values is this `View` button in the Applications page: